Chart Color Schemes

 Warilla has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the population of the Warilla statistical area (Lv2) is estimated at around 6,355, reflecting an increase of 129 people since the 2021 Census which reported a population of 6,226.
-This change was inferred from AreaSearch's estimation of the resident population at 6,329 following examination of ABS' latest ERP data release in June 2024 and an additional 48 validated new addresses since the Census date.
-The population density ratio is 2,562 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods.
-For future projections until 2041, AreaSearch is adopting ABS/Geoscience Australia's projections released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for non-covered areas.
+As of Feb 2026, the estimated population of the suburb of Warilla is around 6,359, reflecting an increase of 133 people since the 2021 Census which reported a population of 6,226.
+This growth is inferred from AreaSearch's estimation of 6,329 residents based on latest ERP data release by ABS in June 2024 and additional validation of 50 new addresses since the Census date.
+The population density ratio is 2,564 persons per square kilometer, placing Warilla in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 57% of overall population gains during recent periods.
+For future projections, AreaSearch adopts ABS/Geoscience Australia's SA2 level projections released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.

-According to these projections, the Warilla (SA2) population is expected to decline by 83 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group which is projected to increase by 140 people.
+By 2041, projections indicate an overall population decline of 74 persons but growth across specific age cohorts is anticipated, led by the 25 to 34 age group projected to increase by 142 people.

 Frequently Asked Questions - Population